jr-robotics/robo-gym/README.md

 ```
 # News
 [back to top](#robo-gym)

+- 2024-09-06 (v2.0.0)
+  * Added support for gymnasium, dropped support for gym
+  * Added support for Python up to 3.11
+  * Dropped support for Python 3.7
+  * Improved cleanup of simulation robot servers

 - 2021-05-19 (v1.0.0)
   + Added support for all the Universal Robots models: UR3, UR3e, UR5, UR5e, UR10, UR10e, UR16e